China Resources Power (OTCMKTS:CRPJY) Sets New 1-Year High at $34.13

-China Resources Power Holdings Company Limited (OTCMKTS:CRPJY – Get Rating)’s stock price hit a new 52-week high during mid-day trading on Tuesday .
-The company traded as high as $34.13 and last traded at $34.13, with a volume of 0 shares changing hands.
+China Resources Power Holdings Company Limited (OTCMKTS:CRPJY – Get Rating)’s share price reached a new 52-week high during trading on Monday .
+The stock traded as high as $34.13 and last traded at $34.13, with a volume of 2 shares.
 The stock had previously closed at $34.13.

 About China Resources Power